Written by Founder: Rob Diepersloot

 As more people search for real, unprocessed nutrition, we’re seeing a renewed interest in both raw milk and colostrum.
 Science is beginning to confirm what farmers have known for generations: when foods are left whole, they do more than feed the body; they support it on a deeper level.

 That’s because both milk and colostrum are rich in bioactive molecules.
 These are naturally occurring compounds that go beyond basic nutrition.
-They help balance the immune system, strengthen the gut barrier, and support growth and repair at the cellular level.
+They help balance the immune system, strengthen the gut barrier, support the microbiome, and promote growth and repair at the cellular level.

 They're alive, dynamic, and meant to work with your body, not just fuel it.